DavyTregellas/College_Card_Control_System/README.md

 College Card Control System

-Please find the the full User Manual for this program inside the College_Card_Control_System folder (USER_MANUAL.txt).
+Please find the full User Manual for this program inside the College_Card_Control_System folder (USER_MANUAL.txt).

 Purpose of the Program